 The proposed solution takes the current GBA procedure for example (Note: The related network elements and procedures in AKMA is FFS, the following figure 5.1.2-1 only illustrates the 3rd party key involving procedure).
 During the procedure using bootstrapped security association, after NAF fetches Ks_(ext/int)_NAF from BSF, if necessary, the 3rd party executes end to end key derivation and sends to UE an e2e flag indicating the use of combination key scheme.
 According to the e2e flag, the UE derives the end to end key which is used for the following secure connection between UE and 3rd party.

 Figure 5.1.2-1: Third party key to AKMA

-Editor's Note: It is FFS that the 3rd party mentioned above could be key management service provider or application provider.

 The e2e_key is derived according to:

 e2e _key = KDF (Ks_(ext/int)_NAF, Ka);

 where Ka is the 3rd party key defined in clause 5.1.1.